PLATFORM ARCHITECTURE

 Design Principles

-These aren't implementation details — they're the reason Trenvar can connect warehouse floors to invoices without fragile middleware.
+These aren't implementation details — they're the reason Trenvar can connect warehouse floors to invoices, run multi-workspace operations safely, and pass enterprise audits without fragile middleware.

 Event Backbone